 This anonymous VPN provides its subscribers with Tor over VPN and double data encryption.
 It also doesn’t keep logs and has an option of a Kill Switch.
 Besides, NordVPN has got its own DNS servers to prevent DNS leaks.
 There is an option of safe P2P file-sharing, too.

 Furthermore, as a real anonymous VPN, it allows Bitcoin payments.
-NordVPN manages DNS calls to prevent information about your web activities getting exposed.
+NordVPN manages DNS calls to prevent information about your web activities from getting exposed.

 A total of four devices can be connected to a server at once – through L2TP, PPTP, OpenVPN TCP, and OpenVPN UDP.
 If you have two more devices at home, you can connect them to another server with any two protocols.